 How to measure for women's clothing

-Bust: Place one end of the tape measure at the fullest part of your bust and wrap it around going under your armpits and shoulder blades back to the front.
+How to measure bust: Place one end of the tape measure at the fullest part of your bust and wrap it around going under your armpits and shoulder blades back to the front.
 Keep the tape snug but not too tight.

-Waist: Wrap the tape measure around your natural waistline, which is located about 2 inches (5 cm) above your belly button.
+How to measure waist: Wrap the tape measure around your natural waistline, which is located about 2 inches (5 cm) above your belly button.
 To check, bend to one side – the crease that forms is your natural waistline.

-Hip: Stand straight with your feet together and measure around the fullest part of your hips and buttocks, about 8 inches (20 cm) below your waist.
+How to measure hips: Stand straight with your feet together and measure around the fullest part of your hips and buttocks, about 8 inches (20 cm) below your waist.
 Use a mirror to make sure the tape is as level as possible.
 You can also take measurements of your thigh by locating the fullest part of your thigh and wrapping the tape measure around from front to back.

-Inseam: Inseam is the distance from the uppermost inner part of your thigh to the bottom of your ankle.
+How to measure inseam: Inseam is the distance from the uppermost inner part of your thigh to the bottom of your ankle.
 You can cheat by measuring the distance from the crotch to the hem of a favorite and best-fitting pair of pants you already own.

 How to measure for men's clothing

-Neck: To measure your neck, place the tape at the base where your neck connects to your shoulders.
+How to measure neck: To measure your neck, place the tape at the base where your neck connects to your shoulders.
 This should be just below your Adam’s apple.
 Assume a relaxed position and look forward.
 Put one finger between the tape and your body to ensure the collar isn’t too snug.

-Waist: Locate your natural waistline by bending towards one side and finding the crease.
+How to measure waist: Locate your natural waistline by bending towards one side and finding the crease.
 Then, place the tape measure around your waist making sure it’s not too loose or too snug.
 Also, make sure that it wraps evenly around your waist.
 For a standard fit, put one finger between the tape and your body when you measure.

-Shoulder width: This one is best taken with a partner or you can take a favorite shirt that fits nicely and measure it.
+How to measure shoulder width: This one is best taken with a partner or you can take a favorite shirt that fits nicely and measure it.
 Measure from the back, not the front.
 Place one end of the tape measure at the point where the horizontal part of the shoulder and the vertical part of the arm meet.
 Then run the tape across your back mimicking the natural curve of your shoulders.